axelmukwena/covid-namibia/README.md

 # Covid-19 Visualization around Namibia
  Developing automatic dashboards which allows users to query and customize visualisations with dash and flask

+## Preparation
+- In the project folder, create a folder `dataset/raw/` and place your `xlsx` data files there.

 ## Running the program
 #### NB: Any line that starts with `$` indicates that the following text should be executed in the terminal/CMD prompt.